Bullseye198/DiscoverMars/README.md

 In Progress:
-- Store the data to our local database
+- Store the data to our local database with Room

 Done: